conscxs/SDCND-Sensor-Fusion-and-3D-Object-detection/writeup.md

 <img src= "img/Figure_6.png"/>
 <img src= "img/figure_rmse_edit.png"/>

 Then, I set ``configs_det.use_labels_as_objects`` to True to see the difference of tracking performance by adding ground truth information.
-As shown in the below gif, we can see that more vehicles are tracked correctly.
+As shown in the below image, we can see that more vehicles are tracked correctly.

 <img src= "img/Figure_9.png"/>
 <img src= "img/figure_rmse_edit_3.png"/>